-Add a "meow" and a "ruff" to your Ouija board and prepare to make contact with furbabies from beyond the grave, because here's a quick guide to some of the world's most famous alleged animal hauntings.
+Add a "meow" and a "ruff" to your Ouija board and prepare to make contact with animals from beyond the grave, because here's a quick guide to some of the world's most famous alleged animal hauntings.

 1. The Knickerbocker Hotel — Linesville, PA